Writing the worlds worst Android fuzzer, and then improving it

 There is a lot to improve this fuzzer, but the goal of this article was to make a terrible fuzzer, not a reasonable one.
 The big things to add to make this better

-• Make it perform random ioctl() calls
+- Make it perform random

-• Actually understand what the file expects
+and use the mappings for these devices - Actually understand what the file expects

-• Use multiple processes or something to let the fuzzer continue to run when it gets stuck
+- Use multiple processes or something to let the fuzzer continue to run when it gets stuck

-• Run it for more than 1 minute before giving up on a phone
+- Run it for more than 1 minute before giving up on a phone

-• Make better blacklists/whitelists
+- Make better blacklists/whitelists

 In the future maybe I’ll exploit one of these bugs in another blog, or root cause them in source.